-- Analyze human experience from multiple disciplinary perspectives - Apply research methods and tools from at least one discipline - Write and speak proficiently in formal settings - Apply the skills of the interdisciplinary studies major to a profession
+- The analysis of human experience from multiple disciplinary perspectives as evidenced by student portfolio. - Application of research methods and tools from at least one discipline within a capstone project. - Writing and speaking proficiently in informal (classroom) and formal (presentations) settings. - Application of the skills of the interdisciplinary studies major to a profession through completion of career modules and directed internship opportunities.

-- One course in exploring the interdisciplinary studies and a final senior seminar in interdisciplinary studies. - 18 semester hours concentrating in upper-level courses in one of the following disciplines: American studies, English, history, holistic health, religious studies, Spanish. - 6 semester hours in courses from any of the disciplines listed above or from classical studies, French, Italian, and philosophy.
+- One course in exploring the interdisciplinary studies and a final senior seminar in interdisciplinary studies. - 18 semester hours in courses at the 200 level or above in one of the following disciplines: American studies, business (including accounting, economics, and information systems), English, history, integrative health, religious studies, Spanish.

+- 6 semester hours in courses at the 200 level or above from any of the disciplines listed above or from world languages and cultures and philosophy.
 These courses will be selected under advisement to round out the major concentration. - A full academic year within the program is required prior to enrolling in IN401.